lspm-pkg/petaserver/README.md

 1. Discord can ban you.
 2. Discord can rate limit your bot.
-3. Reads are very slow depending on what you're doing (There is adaptive read ahead for heavy tasks and extensive caching)
+3. Reads are very slow depending on what you're doing (There is compression for it)
    - writes are very fast due to server side caching.
+HOWEVER if you have low ping to discord (lower than 200ms) you may see some unstable write speeds on some clients including the [petaclient](https://github.com/lspm-pkg/petaclient).
 4. Without a client application, it is not particularly easy to use.

 ---